stamenovmartin/stamenovmartin/README.md

-# 👋 Martin Stamenov – AI & Data Enthusiast
+# Martin Stamenov – CompSci Student at FSCE

 Welcome to my portfolio!
 I’m Martin, a final-year Computer Science and Engineering student at Ss.
 Cyril and Methodius University.
-My work bridges the fields of applied AI, data engineering, and research in automated machine learning.
+My work bridges the fields of AI, ML and DS.
 I enjoy solving open-ended challenges and building systems that combine intelligence, automation, and creativity.

----

-## 🔍 About Me
-- 🎓 Final-year BSc student in Computer Science & Engineering @ FINKI
-- 🛠️ Focus areas: AI Engineering, Machine Learning, Deep Learning, Data Engineering
-- 🧠 Strong interest in GenAI applications for real-world problems
--

 ---